-There are some important things you need to have clear when you tune a TT guitar.
+To tune a TT-guitar is not complicated at all.
+But there are some important things you need to have clear.
 For instance tuning the open strings – except for the A string – to an ordinary chromatic tuner will not work with a True Temperament guitar, as the open strings are not tuned in equal tempered intervals.

 The Thidell Formula One temperament is built around fret positions and tuning offsets.
 Each set of Curved Frets™ is designed to specifications derived from our exacting Dynamic Intonation™ fret position process.